curl/curl/docs/HTTP-COOKIES.md

   Since curl and libcurl are plain HTTP clients without any knowledge of or capability to handle javascript, such cookies will not be detected or used.

-  Often, if you want to mimic what a browser does on such web sites, you can record web browser HTTP traffic when using such a site and then repeat the cookie operations using curl or libcurl.
+  Often, if you want to mimic what a browser does on such websites, you can record web browser HTTP traffic when using such a site and then repeat the cookie operations using curl or libcurl.